 Use campus resources

 Take advantage of tutoring offered on campus.
 Most colleges make tutoring for subjects such as math and science readily available for free.
 Tutoring is often provided by undergraduate students who have been trained as peer tutors.
-Many universities also have math and writing centers staffed by graduate students.
+Many universities also have math and writing centers staffed by strong students.
 Getting tutoring isn’t a sign you are a failure.
 Rather it is a sign you are a good student who is making use of your resources.
 Often just a small amount of individual instruction can make a huge difference for a struggling student.

 Power in numbers